Namespaces and fields#

 , ..., ) you could construct a series of those 100 values and log them under a single field:

 You can log numerical values, strings, and files as a series.
-For details, see the Field types reference.
+For details, see Logging series of values or files.